DAVID J. WILLIS ATTORNEY

 but can get complex).
 Extra fees may apply for custom drafting

 15. Officers.
-Will you also be selecting officers (Chairman, CEO, President, Treasure, Secretary, or any assistants or deputies thereof)?
-This is optional.
+Officers are optional.
+Will you be selecting officers such as Chairman, CEO, President, Treasure, Secretary, or any assistants or deputies thereof?
 Most people forming an LLC don’t bother, electing instead to have the title “manager” or “managing member” (same thing).
 But you can also name officers if you like.
-Note: if your initial manager is going to be a trust (an “anonymity company”) then any officers you name will have to be disclosed in annual filings (so you may not want to name officers at all).
+Note for anonymity clients: if your initial manager is going to be a trust (an “anonymity company”) then any officers you name will have to be disclosed in annual filings (so you may not want to name officers at all).

 ________ No officers at this time (keeps things simple).

 ________ Just one officer – Make me President as well as Manager